opnsense/docs/source/manual/how-tos/pac.rst

 ..
 Warning::
     When DNS is used, OPNsense must respond via HTTP on port 80.

-Open the page Services -> Unbound DNS -> Overrides and add a new host override for the `wpad` host:
+Open the page :menuselection:`Services --> Unbound DNS --> Overrides` and add a new host override for the `wpad` host:

 .. image:: images/wpad_dns_unbound.png